 Leda and the Swan

-To accompany the exhibition, a richly illustrated catalog with 88 pages will be published by Verlag Walther König in an edition of 300 copies, edited by Michael Hering, with contributions by Birgitta Heid, Michael Hering and Kurt Zeitler.
-The catalog costs 60 €, the catalog signed by the artist 90 €.
+To accompany the exhibition, a richly illustrated catalog in German/English with 88 pages is being published by Verlag der Buchhandlung Walther und Franz König in a limited edition of 100 copies for sale, edited by Michael Hering, with contributions by Birgitta Heid, Michael Hering and Kurt Zeitler.
+The catalog is available for 60 €, signed copies by the artist for 90 €.